Introduction

 Material Matters

-• Different Roofing Materials: Investigate how various materials, such as asphalt shingles, metal, tile, and slate, exhibit distinct lifespans and performance characteristics.
+- Different Roofing Materials: Check out how different materials like asphalt shingles, metal, tile, and slate have their own lifespans and performance traits.

 Climate Conditions